algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - **Level 3 & 4**:
   - In these advanced levels, Frogger can no longer float off-screen.
-  - The game starts at a higher difficulty, with traffic moving significantly faster.
+  - The game starts at a higher difficulty, with traffic being denser and log more sparse.
-  - New hazards are introduced, such as **otter attacks** appearing off logs or turtles, which players must avoid to prevent losing lives.
+  - New hazards are introduced, such as **otter attacks** that can push frogger in the water.
   - With fewer floating objects in the river, players must navigate a more treacherous environment.
+- **Level 5 and after**
+  - After these level the speed increase sharply.
+  - The density of traffic is lower but will increase again.

 To proceed to the next level, the player must safely guide five frogs into the home bays.
 After completing all levels, the difficulty ramps up again.